Life is about coming to terms with who you are and being proud of it.

 But what if we stop caring so much about other people’s opinions and start being proud of who we are, despite what others may think?

 Then everything changes.

 So, here are some of our favorite songs about being yourself.
-They will give you the courage to embrace who you are and find some much-needed self-love (which we all need from time to time.)
+They will give you the courage to embrace who you are and find some much-needed self-love.

 Table of Contents

 - ‘This is Me’ – The Greatest Showman Cast